MicrosoftDocs/security/security-docs/engineering/Bug-Bar-aiml.md

 <tbody>
 <tr class="odd">
 <td align="left">Data Poisoning</td>
-<td align="left"><p>Corrupting the training data - The end goal of the attacker is to contaminate the machine model generated <em>in the training phase</em>, so that predictions on new data is modified in the testing phase.</p>
+<td align="left"><p>Corrupting the training data - The end goal of the attacker is to contaminate the machine model generated <em>in the training phase</em>, so that predictions on new data are modified in the testing phase.</p>
 <p>In targeted poisoning attacks, the attacker wants to misclassify specific examples to cause specific actions to be taken or omitted.</p>
 <p>Submitting AV software as malware to force its misclassification as malicious and eliminate the use of targeted AV software on client systems. </p>
 <p>A company scrapes a well-known and trusted website for futures data to train their models.
 The data provider's website is then compromised via SQL Injection attack.
-The attacker can poison the dataset at will and the model being trained has no notion that the data is tainted.</p></td>
+The attacker can poison the dataset at-will and the model being trained has no notion that the data is tainted.</p></td>
 </tr>
 <tr class="even">
 <td align="left">Model Stealing</td>